axi0mX/ipwndfu/JAILBREAK-GUIDE.md

 2. Run exploit to put your phone into pwned DFU Mode.
 You can use `./ipwndfu -p`.

-3. Hold SHIFT and click Restore in iTunes.
-Choose your custom IPSW file.
-Any version of iTunes should work.
+3. Any version of iTunes should work.
+In iTunes, hold Option (or SHIFT if using Windows) and click Restore.
+You should be prompted to choose a file.
+Choose your custom IPSW.